 Before the AirPods came out in late 2016, my go-to headphones were the Beats Studio3 wireless headphones (matte black).

-I primarily bought them for peace in airports and planes, especially on long flights, but also found them helpful when new construction began near my apartment in Medellin (back in 2014).
+I primarily bought them for peace in airports and planes, especially on long flights, but I also found them helpful when new construction began near my apartment in Medellin (back in 2014).

-In hostels, they'll help you block out noise in the common areas, which helps you work from the road or want to catch up on your favorite Netflix show.
+In hostels, they'll help you block out noise in the common areas, which allows you to work from the road or want to catch up on your favorite Netflix show.

 They're also good at blocking out noise from traffic if you're staying somewhere where that's an issue.

 Noise-canceling headphones were a game-changer for me.
 I resisted the idea for years due to the cost, but now that I've seen how much use I can get out of them, I can say it's a worthwhile investment.

 I could've sent them back to Beats to get fixed, but it would've taken a few months, and I was based in Colombia at the time, so I never bothered.

 A few days ago, I moved into a new apartment in Austin.
 It's next to a construction site, so I just ordered these Bose QuietComfort 35 noise-canceling headphones.

 The customer reviews on Amazon were a half-star better than those for the Beats headphones I owned previously.
 I'd tested the Bose headphones in an airport during a layover, and they felt comfortable.